JoonatanAlanampa/JoonatanAlanampa/README.md

 ## Hi there 👋

+My name is Joonatan, and I hold a Bachelor of Science (Technology).
+I'm currently pursuing a master's degree with a major in SoC design

+- Working on system-level development of video streaming setup; an HLS matrix-multiplication project with Siemens Catapult; and the ASIC RTL-to-GDSII flow.
+- Learning all things SoC-related.
+- Seeking an SoC-focused internship or junior developer role.

 <!--
 **JoonatanAlanampa/JoonatanAlanampa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.